Primate: Common names

 Thus, the members of the two sets of groups, and hence names, do not match, which causes problems in relating scientific names to common (usually traditional) names.
 Consider the superfamily Hominoidea: In terms of the common names on the right, this group consists of apes and humans and there is no single common name for all the members of the group.
 One remedy is to create a new common name, in this case hominoids.
 Another possibility is to expand the use of one of the traditional names.
 For example, in his 2005 book, the vertebrate palaeontologist Benton wrote, "The apes, Hominoidea, today include the gibbons and orangutan ... the gorilla and chimpanzee ... and humans"; thereby Benton was using apes to mean hominoids.
 In that case, the group heretofore called apes must now be identified as the non-human apes.

 As of 2021, there is no consensus as to whether to accept traditional (that is, common), but paraphyletic, names or to use monophyletic names only; or to use 'new' common names or adaptations of old ones.
 Both competing approaches can be found in biological sources, often in the same work, and sometimes by the same author.
 Thus, Benton defines apes to include humans, then he repeatedly uses ape-like to mean 'like an ape rather than a human'; and when discussing the reaction of others to a new fossil he writes of "claims that Orrorin ... was an ape rather than a human".

-Classification of living primates

-A list of the families of the living primates is given below, together with one possible classification into ranks between order and family.
-Other classifications are also used.
-For example, an alternative classification of the living Strepsirrhini divides them into two infraorders, Lemuriformes and Lorisiformes.